 - 4. Visitors are allowed to enter the property on foot or by bicycle and should check in at the gate house.
 All visitors must exit the property by 8pm.
 Pedestrian and/or bicycle entry may be restricted by appropriate Town Agents as needed. - 5.
 The entire parcel is not open for public use at this time.
 Accessing and/or using the property, other than the beach and related facilities, is prohibited.
-Exemptions to these parking and access restrictions apply to special events hosted by the Town. - 6.
+Exemptions to these parking and access restrictions apply to special events hosted and/or approved by the Town. - 6.
 Spruce Hill access: Visitors accessing First Light Beach from Spruce Hill must have a valid parking permit and must park in a designated space.
 These visitors must use the existing path at Spruce Hill to access the beach. - 7.
 The Natural Resources Department shall manage kayak racks at First Light Beach in a manner consistent with existing Town-wide regulations. - 8.
-THERE IS NO LIFEGUARD ON DUTY, SWIM AT YOUR OWN RISK.
+THERE IS NO LIFEGUARD ON DUTY.
+SWIM AT YOUR OWN RISK.
 Please supervise children at all times within the public beach area, including in the water and on the flats. - 9.
 Please keep off dune areas.
 These are areas which are subject to erosion from wind, water or traffic.
 Do not pick or disturb Sea Lavender, Beach Grass or other vegetation.
 Be aware of poison ivy, which is abundant.
 No feeding of waterfowl is allowed. - 10.
 Per Board of Health Regulation, Smoking is prohibited on all public bathing beaches, Town owned parks, playgrounds, playing fields and walking trails. - 11.
 Per Board of Health Regulation, Animals and/or pets are not permitted at public ponds, landings beaches and tidal flats and the associated parking areas, or in unattended vehicles from May 15 to September 15.
 At all other times, owners are responsible for keeping pets leashed and for the removal of animal waste. - 12.
-The possession and/or consumption of alcoholic beverages is prohibited on Town property.
+The consumption of marijuana (whether through smoking or edibles) and the use of illegal drugs is not permitted in or on Town facilities.
+No person shall possess alcohol, marijuana products or paraphernalia, or illegal drugs on Town property.
 It is unlawful for any person to consume alcoholic beverages on public highways or in public parking places, including vehicles thereon, within the Town of Brewster. - 13.
 Littering is prohibited.
 All refuse and recycling must be placed in a rubbish or recycling container.
-Please separate your refuse recycling into the provided appropriate containers.
+Please separate your refuse recycling

+- into the provided appropriate containers.
 Glass containers are not allowed on beaches.
-Household refuse may not be disposed of in beach refuse or recycling containers.

-- 14. No person shall disturb the peace and tranquility of others.
+Household refuse may not be disposed of in beach refuse or recycling containers. - 14.
+No person shall disturb the peace and tranquility of others.
 No lewd, obscene, profane, or indecent acts or language or excessive noise are permitted on Town property. - 15.
 The damaging, defacing, or removing of any building, structure, or sign on Town property is not allowed.
 Violators will be prosecuted. - 16.
 Selling, advertising, or giving away of goods or services on Town property is not allowed, except with written permission from the Select Board. - 17.
 Tents, travel trailers, campers or other recreational vehicles are not allowed overnight on Town property.
 Vehicles over 22 ft are not permitted.
 Vehicles must fit within the painted lines. - 18.
 Use of open fires or the use of fireworks is prohibited at all times, per the Fire Department. - 19.
 Access to Town owned beach parking areas may be restricted at the discretion of the appropriate Town Agents at any time.